Headlight Restoration: The Ultimate Guide

 • UV sealant

-Step 2: Clean the headlights
+Step 2: Clean the Headlights

-Step 4: Start sanding the headlights
+Step 4: Start Sanding the Headlights

-Step 5: Cleaning and polishing
+Step 5: Clean and Polish

 Quicker DIY Headlight Restoration Fixes